fischerf/relatelang/README.md

 - **Goals**: `ensure <Goal>.`

 ### 2.2 Example
-Below is an example program that defines a customer, a product, and conditions for purchase.
+Below is an example prompt that defines a customer, a product, and conditions for purchase.

 ```plaintext
 define Product as "A product for sale".